Husayn ibn Ali

-Prior to his death, Mu'awiya appointed his son Yazid as his successor, contrary to the Hasan–Mu'awiya treaty.
-When Mu'awiya I died in 680, Yazid demanded that Husayn pledge allegiance to him.
-Husayn refused to do so.
-As a consequence, he left Medina, his hometown, to take refuge in Mecca in AH 60 (679).
-There, the people of Kufa sent letters to him, invited him to Kufa and asked him to be their Imam and pledged their allegiance to him.
-On Husayn's way to Kufa with a retinue of about 72 men, his caravan was intercepted by a 1,000-strong army of the caliph at some distance from Kufa.
-He was forced to head north and encamp in the plain of Karbala on 2 October, where a larger Umayyad army of some 4,000 or 30,000 arrived soon afterwards.
-Negotiations failed after the Umayyad governor Ubayd Allah ibn Ziyad refused Husayn safe passage without submitting to his authority, a condition declined by Husayn.
-Battle ensued on 10 October during which Husayn was killed along with most of his relatives and companions, while his surviving family members were taken prisoner.
-The battle was followed by the Second Fitna, during which the Iraqis organized two separate campaigns to avenge the killing of Husayn; the first one by the Tawwabin and the other one by Mukhtar al-Thaqafi and his supporters.
+Prior to his death, Mu'awiya appointed his son Yazid as his successor, violating the treaty and making the caliphate hereditary.
+When Mu'awiya died, Yazid demanded that Husayn pledge allegiance to him, but Husayn refused and questioned the legitimacy of his rule.
+As a consequence, Husayn left his hometown of Medina in 679 and took refuge in Mecca.
+While in Mecca, the people of Kufa sent him numerous letters, inviting him to Kufa, asking him to become their Imam, and pledging their allegiance to him.
+Husayn first sent his cousin, Muslim ibn Aqil, to Kufa to assess the genuineness of their support.
+After receiving a favorable report from Muslim, Husayn accepted their invitation and traveled toward the city with about 72 people, including his family.
+On his way, Husayn's caravan was intercepted by a 1,000-strong army of the Umayyad Caliphate.
+He was forced to head north and camp in the plain of Karbala on 2 October, where a larger Umayyad army of 4,000–30,000 arrived.
+The Battle of Karbala ensued, during which Husayn was brutally killed and beheaded along with most of his family members and companions.
+The battle finalized the Shia–Sunni schism and was followed by the Second Fitna, during which Kufan partisans organized the Tawwabin uprising and subsequent campaigns under Mukhtar al-Thaqafi to demand retributive justice for the killing of Husayn.